Many children are labeled as having behavioral or attention

 Sustaining Alignment at Near

-Holding both eyes lined up at the same point up close
+Holding both eyes lined up at the same point up

 10